 Sound Effects are superb retaining Godzilla’s roar alongside Mothra’s signature battle cry.

-Computer Animation brought many elements to life including creatures coming to life, worldwide environmental locations resembling an apocalyptic world & Motion Capture for a specific creature’s actions.
+Computer Animation brought many elements to life including creatures on the big screen, worldwide environmental locations resembling an apocalyptic world & Motion Capture for a specific creature’s actions.

 Bear McCreary (God Of War PS4, The Walking Dead, Angry Video Game Nerd: The Movie) orchestrated music for the film.